webix-hub/docs/data/datatable/export_old.md

 Export to Excel
 -------------------

-To export data from datatable/treetable into an Excel document you need to call method api/ui.datatable_exporttoexcel.md.
+To export data from datatable/treetable into an Excel document you need to call exportToExcel().
 For example, if you add a button by clicking on which the grid will start exporting, then its code will look like this:

 ~~~html
 <input type="button" value="Get as PDF" style='width:400px;margin:25px;'